jprivet-dev/jprivet-dev/README.md

 #### Bootstrap

-* [bootstrap-dark-mode](https://github.com/jprivet-dev/bootstrap-dark-mode) - v1.1.0 - Create your own Bootstrap dark mode by changing only variables.
+* [bootstrap-dark-mode](https://github.com/jprivet-dev/bootstrap-dark-mode) - v1.1.0 - Create your own Bootstrap dark mode by changing only variables. - (see the result on https://www.jprivet.dev/bootstrap-dark-mode)

 #### Three.js

-* [three.js-create-earth](https://github.com/jprivet-dev/three.js-create-earth) - Classic example, but very fun for testing and discovering Three.js : with controls panel, change more than 70 parameters, and play with Sun, Earth and Moon, lens flares, textures, bump mapping, animations, lights, shadows, …
+* [three.js-create-earth](https://github.com/jprivet-dev/three.js-create-earth) - Classic example, but very fun for testing and discovering Three.js : with controls panel, change more than 70 parameters, and play with Sun, Earth and Moon, lens flares, textures, bump mapping, animations, lights, shadows, … - (see the result on https://www.jprivet.dev/three.js-create-earth)

 #### Arduino & Robobox